intelowlproject/IntelOwl/docs/source/Advanced-Usage.md

 In the `env_file_app_template`, you'd see various elasticsearch related environment variables.
 The user should spin their own Elastic Search instance and configure these variables.

 #### Kibana
-Intel Owl provides a saved configuration (with example dashboard and visualizations) for Kibana.
-It can be downloaded from [here](https://github.com/intelowlproject/IntelOwl/blob/develop/configuration/Kibana-Saved-Conf.ndjson) and can be imported into Kibana.
+Intel Owl provides a Kibana's "Saved Object" configuration (with example dashboard and visualizations).
+It can be downloaded from [here](https://github.com/intelowlproject/IntelOwl/blob/develop/configuration/Kibana-Saved-Conf.ndjson) and can be imported into Kibana by going to the "Saved Objects" panel (http://localhost:5601/app/management/kibana/objects).

 #### Example Configuration
 1. Setup [Elastic Search and Kibana](https://hub.docker.com/r/nshou/elasticsearch-kibana/) and say it is running in a docker service with name `elk` on port `9200` which is exposed to the shared docker network.